phaserjs/phaser/README.md

 * Text style has a new optional property: `backgroundColor` which is a Canvas fill style that is set behind all Text in the Text object.
 It allows you to set a background color without having to use an additional Graphics object.
 * The Physics Manager now has a new `reset` method which will reset the active physics systems.
 This is called automatically on a State swap (thanks @englercj #1691)
 * When a State is started and linked to Phaser it has a new property created on it: `key`, which is the string identifier used by the State.
+* When the Game first boots it will now call `window.focus()`.
+This allows keyboard events to work properly in IE when the game is running inside an iframe.
+You can stop this from happening by setting `window.PhaserGlobal.stopFocus = true` (thanks @webholics #1681)

 ### Bug Fixes